Local concrete price assumptions

 • Wait-time rate: $95 per hour

-Track the ZIP, bag price, ready-mix yard price, delivery, short-load, pump, and wait-time assumptions behind the estimate.
+Track the ZIP, supplier, quote date, bag price, ready-mix yard price, delivery, short-load, pump, and wait-time assumptions behind the estimate.

-Estimate where bagged concrete stops making sense compared with supplier delivery and small-load fees.
+Estimate where bagged concrete stops making sense compared with supplier delivery, minimum loads, and small-load fees.

 Saved cost memory

-Use the existing estimating settings flow to apply and save reusable bag, ready-mix, delivery, and waste defaults.
+Use the existing estimating settings flow to apply and save reusable bag, ready-mix, delivery, waste, and quote-note defaults.

 Related concrete planning tools